 You might already know that travelling in Japan can be a pretty expensive experience.
 Especially in the capital, Tokyo.
 But we want to let you in on a secret: Futuristic Edo actually offers many things for free.
-Here we have a list of 15 things that you can do without taking out your wallet.
+Here we have a list of 15 things that you can do for free in Tokyo.
 You’ll only need money for the train/metro or to buy food, and even that can be very cheap (500 yen maximum) if you go to a Konbini (e.g. 7 Eleven, Family Mart, Lawson, Daily Yamazaki etc.), or buy a bento at a grocery store, or eat sushi at a cheap Kaiten Sushi.

 If you do want to splurge, check out The Top 10 Best Areas for Your Shopping in Tokyo